Hermes

 Summary

 Originally a credible competitor in the personal-agent wave; our position is that broad tool-and-shell access without tight policy boundaries is unsafe for most setups.
-Prefer IDE-bound agents (Claude Code, Cursor-class tools) or pipelines that emit reviewable scripts on a schedule—see ADR-0003-each-machine-runs-pipelines-independently for why we avoid shared always-on agent gateways across machines.
+Prefer IDE-bound agents (Claude Code, Cursor-class tools) or pipelines that emit reviewable scripts on a schedule.

 Details